lstamaria/lstamaria.github.io/_posts/2018-02-08-mathurl-and-mathjax.md

 $$
 Is it O.K.?

-And test a display math without equaltion number:
+And test a display math without equation number:
 $$
   \begin{align\*}
     |\psi_1\rangle &= a|0\rangle + b|1\rangle \\\\